Ruberhauptmann/tjarksievers.de/README.md

 Deployment is done via Gitlab CI, using Docker containers to separate the different services running on the server.
 All the pages can be found under `pages` in respective directories.
-Each page has its own `docker-compose.yml` file, these are added in the `.gitlab-ci.yml` to be deployed.
+Each page has its own `docker-compose.yml` file, these are added in the `deploy.sh` file to be deployed in a Github action.
 All pages get deployed on every commit to main.

 Current pages under the domain: